una/personal-goals/happy-moments/2016_happy-moments.md

 Today was great.
 I hung out with Alex all day, first at an 80's-themed pool party and then dinner at Laurens.
 The  -- sun set over her lake, bought chartreuse and made a blanket fort

 04/03/2016
----Z
+---
 Today was the Zilker Garden Festival.
-Though I didn't buy any flowers, I biked there with Alex and we explored the Botanical Gardene grounds.
+Though I didn't buy any flowers, I biked there with Alex and we explored the Botanical Garden grounds.
 My favorite was the Japanese zen garden.

 04/04/2016
 ---
-after speaker dinner drinks at this really cool bar called the Monkey Bar as a nickname in SF with Jina  Vitaly and Harry.
+after speaker dinner drinks at this really cool bar called the Monkey Bar as a nickname in SF with Jina, Vitaly, and Harry.
 Bought Pez

 04/05/2016
 ---